cf73/idisaved2/content/collections/pages/poetics.md

 blueprint: section
 title: Poetics
 updated_by: a726f1e0-85b0-48e3-939b-db6b8482c1d0
-updated_at: 1674937863
+updated_at: 1678063743
 section_summary:
   -
     type: paragraph
     content:
       -
         type: text
         text: "POETICS\_covers a broad scope of experiments that embrace the use of words, sounds, experiences and actions using the visual language to create poetic experiences.
-Works are based on the theories and principles of\_"
+All works are based on the theories and principles of\_"
       -
         type: text
         marks: